-Christopher has worked for the ʔaq̓am community for five and a half years.
-He brings with him twenty plus years of experience in multiple management, sales and marketing and public relations roles in the resort and tourism industry.
-He brings a diploma in resort management and four years of post secondary in education, business and economic development.
+Christopher has worked for the ʔaq̓am community for six years.
+He brings with him a wealth of experience in management, sales, marketing and public relations roles from the resort and tourism industry.
+Christopher has a diploma in resort management and four years of post secondary in education, business and economic development.

 He is passionate about living and playing in mountains and has a deep love for Kootenay region.
 He is married and busy raising two young children in the community of Kimberley, BC.

 Ryan Phillips-Clement was born in Cranbrook, BC and raised in the community of ʔaq̓am.
 Graduating from Mt.
 Baker Secondary in 2012, he is now looking to finish his diploma in Business Administration - Accounting at College of the Rockies.
 Ryan is proud to serve the community that raised him, and looks forward to working with ACE on the variety of projects that are taking shape.
 With a strong passion for team sports, Ryan brings a great sense of communication, teamwork, and reliability to the ACE workforce.

 Graduated from Nicola Valley Institute of Technology - Integrated Resource Management Program, Energy Tipi Pole Holder since 2011, worked in Resource Management, MInistry of Forests - Fire Protection, Silviculture, Archeaology Field Technician, Environmental Monitoring and Enforcement, Hydro Impact Technician, served as ʔaq̓am Councillor - Ktunaxa Nation Executive Council 2012 - 2016, ʔaq̓am Community Enterprises - Board of Directors